 PATIENT CARE: Impaction of stool may be prevented by following a high-fiber, fluid-rich diet; getting regular exercise; limiting intake of constipating drugs; routinely using stool softeners or laxatives; and learning biofeedback and habit-training.

 A trial of laxatives or enemas may relieve the obstructing feces.
 If this is unsuccessful, manual extraction is indicated.
 This may require local anesthesia.
 The impaction is fragmented by using a scissoring action of the fingers.
 After the impaction is fragmented, use of mild laxatives, such as mineral oil instilled into the rectum, provides lubrication and assists in passage of the fragments.
 Surgery is rarely required.

 food i.
 1. The forcing of food into the interproximal spaces of teeth by chewing (vertical impaction) or by tongue and cheek pressure (horizontal impaction).
 2. The obstruction of the upper gastrointestinal (GI) tract by food, or of the lower GI tract by feces.

 (im-pard′) [Fr. empeirer, to make worse] Not functioning or behaving appropriately because of damage, illness, or weakness.
 In the health care professions, it refers to a physician, nurse, or other professional too ill or incapacitated to carry out his or her professional duties.
-Neurological diseases, e.g., strokes or dementia, are prominent causes, ...
+Neurological diseases, e.g., strokes or ...